Two convicted of trafficking women across Pennsylvania

 “Troopers went undercover and were able to track down victims,” Miller said.

-Attorney General Josh Shapiro said in a statement, “The defendants lined their pockets by preying on vulnerable women and subjecting them to sex trafficking.
+Attorney General Josh Shapiro in a statement said: “The defendants lined their pockets by preying on vulnerable women and subjecting them to sex trafficking.
 The defendants then used drugs, violence, and threats to control their victims.”

 The coalition said these are common criminal tactics.
 “Often, traffickers will target people who have issues with addiction,” Galbraith said.
 “It’s a means for them to maintain that power.”